grobedav/replaceInFiles/README.md

 # replaceInFiles
-Below are instructions for the programming challenge.
-Please confirm that you have received this email, and let us know your estimated delivery time.
-If you have any questions, let me know.
-Once you complete this challenge, please send it back with some instructions on how to run it.
-Thanks for your time!

 We would like you to write a class using Groovy to search and replace within all files starting in a given directory.
 Include comments in your class to indicate why you chose the specific algorithms you did (especially anything you found particularly cool).